 There are two main ways of brewing cold brew coffee which are by either full immersion or drip cold brew, also known as Kyoto cold brew, Japanese cold brew or full immersion cold brew and Japanese flash cold brew.

-Each of these brewing techniques has their own very different process, brewing time and flavor profile.
-Ir also affects the cold brew concentrate.
+Each of these brewing techniques has their own very different processes, brewing time and flavor profile.
+It also affects the cold brew concentrate.

 The two cold brewing methods have the need for different equipment.
-As the name suggest, full immersion, requires you to steep your coffee beans, while the other is a long, slow and very drawn out drip brewing method.
+As the name suggests, full immersion requires you to steep your coffee beans, while the other is a long, slow and very drawn-out drip brewing method.